bakban/hello-world/README.md

 # hello-world

-We are going to th Andies soon. look forward to the trip, wada!
+We are going to the Andies soon. look forward to the trip, wada!

+I hope it will be aaawesome.